Eyongtarh/Sahab-Workshop/README.md

 The Responsive viewer was used to test for site responsiveness.

--A photo of page 1 is shown below:
+-A photo of Car Repairs page is shown below:

 <a>